alchrabas/pyslate/README.md

 It works!

-So the most basic use it to specify a tag and call it using Pyslate.translate method.
-To make it more handy you can use Pyslate.t abbreviation.
+So the most basic use it to create a pyslate object for a selected language and then request translation of a specific tag using a `Pyslate.translate()` method.
+To make it more handy you can use `Pyslate.t` abbreviation.

 More complicated example
 ========================
 Change translation file into:
 ```
 {
-    "hello_world": {
-        "en": "Hello world!",
-    },
     "introduction": {
         "en": "Hello! %{m?His|f?Her} name is %{name}."
     }